 Examples of misdemeanors in California include petty theft, public intoxication, and indecent exposure.
 Ultimately, many offenses are classified as this type of crime.
 People charged with any of these criminal activities can face jail time, fines, and other penalties.

-If you have been charged with a crime, get help from a criminal defense lawyer serving Los Angeles.
+If you have been charged with a crime, get help from a Los Angeles criminal defense lawyer.
 Your attorney can teach you about the differences between misdemeanor and felony charges.
 They could help you avoid harsh penalties.

 What Is a Misdemeanor Offense?

-In California, this is a criminal offense with a maximum punishment of one year in a county jail and up to $1,000 in fines.
+In California, a misdemeanor is a criminal offense with a maximum punishment of one year in a county jail and up to $1,000 in fines.
 Some states use probation and other penalties for misdemeanor offenses.
-A Los Angeles criminal defense lawyer can answer questions about whether a person in California can serve misdemeanor probation in another county and similar legal topics.

 If you have been charged with domestic violence, battery, or other acts of violence, your lawyer may pursue a misdemeanor sentence in lieu of a felony one.
 Meanwhile, a prosecutor may try to pursue a felony crime punishment.
 Your lawyer can craft a legal strategy designed to show a court that you should not receive significant jail time.